-Therefore, parents and students should become familiar with the Donna Independent School District - [school's name] Student Code of Conduct.
+Therefore, parents and students should become familiar with the Donna Independent School District - J. W. Caceres Discovery Intermediate Academy Student Code of Conduct.
 To review the Code of Conduct, visit the district's website at www.donnaisd.net.
 State law requires that the Code of Conduct be prominently displayed or made available for review at each campus.